FazeCT/fazect.github.io/content/posts/idekctf2022-osintcrime3/index.md

   enable: true
 ---

-An in-depth writeup on IDEK CTF 2022 - Osint/Osint Crime Confusion 3: W as in Who.
+An in-depth writeup on idekCTF 2022 - Osint/Osint Crime Confusion 3: W as in Who.

 <!--more-->